sashaTribe/pizza-chain-reviews/README.md

 What is already provided for you:
 - All the data frames are in [df_files](/df_files/)
+- There are several directories
+    - final_pizza_chain_dfs
+    - original_pizza_chain_dfs
+    - prezzo_semantics
 - If you want to run all of them, on the terminal run:

-    python /build_dataset/create_datasets.py
+    python build_dataset/create_datasets.py

-Then you can go straight to [the notebook](pizza-chain-reviews/notebook_pizza)
+Then you can go straight to [the notebook](pizza-chain-reviews/notebook_pizza) and press "Play All"
+- The datasets you need would be the ones in
+    - final_pizza_chain_dfs
+    - prezzo_semantics (would be one for other pizza chains soon)

 ## The workflow